maxcomuk/Cpp-Projects/Registration System/readme.md

 ```

 ## Step 4: Creating UserData Class
-Firstly we create two string variables that will be used to track the current logged in user and the users input so we can validate with the database if the user is valid or registering the user to the database then we mark it as private so to keep it safe from any other functions out of scope modifying the values.
+Firstly, we create two private members that will be used to track the current logged in user or get the users input then we validate with the database if the user is valid to register an account to the database or log the user into his account then we mark it as private so to keep it safe from any other functions out of scope modifying the values.

-We define two private member variables to encapsulate the user's credentials, ensuring they can only be modified or accessed through the class's internal logic.
-The class provides public methods to interface with the SQLite database for user authentication and registration, maintaining data integrity by preventing external scope modifications.

 ##

-Creating a void function (named registerAccount) that will take the pointer to our database and will lock the user in a infinite while loop, this is usefull so we can keep asking the user to create an account until he finally creates a valid account that doesnt arleady exist on the database.
+Secondly, We create a void function (named registerAccount) that will take the pointer to our database and will lock the user in a infinite while loop, this is usefull so we can keep asking the user to create an account until he finally creates a valid account that doesnt arleady exist on the database.
 Next we run a sql command that will check the database if the users input (username) arleady exists on the databse.
 If the user doesnt exist we attempt to save the new user however if it fails to save midway we print out to the console the error and ask the user to register again (eg ireterating while loop again).

+Secondly, we define a void function named registerAccount which accepts a pointer to our database.
+This function utilizes an infinite loop to repeatedly prompt the user for credentials until a valid account is successfully created.

+Within the loop, we execute a SQL query to check if the provided username already exists in the database.
+If the username is available, the system attempts to save the new user however if a failure happens mid-way then the function catches the exception, displays the error message to the console, and restarts the registration prompt.

 ##

+Lastly we define another void function (named accountLogin) that will print out to the console the users current account details (username & password).
 ```
 class UserData
 {